Welcome to Guitar Secrets

 Guitar fret-board notes

 To begin our lesson, we are going to use colors to represent notes on the guitar fret-board.
 Look below and notice the colors we will use to represent each note.
-A note, is a tone of a certain pitch which can be created in a number of different ways.
+A tone or note can be created in a number of different ways.
 For example, if you were to push down a single key on the piano, you would be playing a note.
-To play a note on the guitar, you would fret or push down on a string to create a tone of a certain pitch.
+To play a note on the guitar, you would fret or push down on a string to create a note.

 In this lesson, we will learn where each note is located on the guitar fret-board.